HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

         - $30 for 20-24 surveys completed
         - $35 for 25+ surveys completed
     For up to 6 months ($210 total for the smartphone component)

-(If they want more information, go through the protocol:)

 ### **Scan Session Protocol Overview**